A local automaton for the 2D toric code: Introduction

-A simple starting point would be to generalize our construction to the surface code on manifolds with different cellulations (for example, the triangular lattice) or to open boundary conditions.
-It also appears that there can be generalizations to subsystem topological codes~\cite{bravyi2013subsystemsurfacecodesthreequbit} as well as Floquet codes~\cite{hastings2021dynamically}, which would be interesting as the local decoder would not be simply measuring commuting checks of a stabilizer code; likely the ideas in Ref.~\cite{bauer2024topological} could be helpful for constructing these generalizations.
+\begin{enumerate} \item [(1)] \emph{Further generalizations of the toric code automaton.} \end{enumerate} A simple starting point would be to generalize our construction to the surface code on manifolds with different cellulations (for example, the triangular lattice) and to open boundary conditions.

+It also appears that there can be generalizations to subsystem topological codes~\cite{bravyi2013subsystemsurfacecodesthreequbit} as well as Floquet codes~\cite{hastings2021dynamically}, which would be interesting as the local decoder would not be simply measuring commuting checks of a stabilizer code; likely the ideas in Ref.~\cite{bauer2024topological} could help construct these generalizations.
 Another generalization would be to other Abelian topological codes, and more interestingly, to non-Abelian topological codes.
 In the latter case, a good starting point would be non-Abelian topological models based on solvable groups, whereby repeatedly fusing a collection of anyons allows one to eventually fuse to the vacuum.
 A local decoder (even a hardwired one) for such a non-Abelian topological code would have the same advantage over the Harrington decoder-inspired construction in~\cite{Dauphinais_2017} as our construction has to Harrington's decoder.

-Another intriguing possibility is a local decoder (perhaps even a translation invariant one) for Haah's cubic code~\cite{Haah_2011}, where logical operators have a fractal-like structure.
+An intriguing possibility would be a local decoder (perhaps even a translation invariant one) for Haah's cubic code~\cite{Haah_2011}, where logical operators have a fractal-like structure.
 Additionally, it might be possible to design a simpler rule for the 2D toric code on a hyperbolic manifold (a very simple rule for the 4D hyperbolic toric code was presented in Ref.~\cite{hastings2013decoding}).

 \begin{enumerate} \item [(2)] \emph{An automaton for practical local error correction.} \end{enumerate} It remains to estimate the threshold of our automaton under various types of realistic error models.
 Under the i.i.d. on-site Pauli noise of strength $p$, the threshold noise strength $p_c$ appears to be rather small, with the numerics of Sec.~\ref{ss:tc_numerics} suggesting\footnote{The fact that our automaton is naturally defined only on systems of linear sizes that are powers of 3 makes it difficult to pinpoint $p_c$ using only the modest system sizes considered in Sec.~\ref{ss:tc_numerics}.} $p_c \lesssim 10^{-4}$.